 The conference is taking shape.
 We have exciting speakers lined up!
-For information about the conference theme, venue, invited speakers, lodging, submitting abstracts for talks and poster presentations, etc. click HERE.
+For information about the conference theme, venue, invited speakers, lodging, submitting abstracts for talks and poster presentations, etc. including updated information about Registration and Dorm Fees, and Abstract Submission, click HERE.

 The 2019 Annual Meeting of the American Meteorological Society is being held in Phoenix Arizona on Jan 6-10.
 In conjunction with this a Gold Mass for scientists and science educators will be celebrated on January 8.
 See below for details.